 5 Warning Signs Your Customer Service Needs Improvement

-An important element to any thriving business is superior customer service.
-This time of year, it seems especially critical.
-Poor customer service can turn off potential clients or cause you to lose existing business in a heartbeat.
+One way to attract and keep customers is by showering them with superior hospitality.
+Poor customer service can turn off potential clients or lose existing business in a heartbeat.
 Here are five things to watch out for if you want to keep your service on track.

 Interaction with the customer doesn’t end as soon as you have a purchase order.
 In order to ensure repeat business, you should follow through with status updates and tracking notifications, so customers know when to expect their package.
 Also, make sure you have fast delivery times.
 Not only will the client be pleased with the quick turnaround, but you’ll also be able to close out the order instead of devoting precious time to tracking down your packages.